johnswan/configo-ios-sdk/README.md

 Every time a configuration is updated an `NSNotification` is triggered.

-* If the update was successful an `ConfigoConfigurationLoadCompleteNotification` will be broadcast with a `userInfo` containing values under the keys `ConfigoNotificationUserInfoRawConfigKey` and `ConfigoNotificationUserInfoFeaturesListKey` with the config and features list respectively.
+* If the update was successful an `ConfigoConfigurationLoadCompleteNotification` will be broadcast with a `userInfo` containing values under the keys `ConfigoNotificationUserInfoRawConfigKey` and `ConfigoNotificationUserInfoFeaturesDictionaryKey` with the config and features list respectively.
 * If an error occurred an `ConfigoConfigurationLoadErrorNotification` will be broadcast with a `userInfo` containing the error under the key `ConfigoNotificationUserInfoErrorKey`.